-- Your survivor dies; - Your survivor is your spouse and you divorce with fewer than 20 years of marriage; - Your survivor is your spouse, you divorce after 20 or more years of marriage and your spouse dies, remarries or consents in writing to a change in benefit; or - You provide VRS written consent from your survivor giving up claim to a benefit along with proof of your survivor's good health.
+- Your survivor is your spouse, you divorce after 20 or more years of marriage and your spouse dies, remarries or consents in writing to a change in benefit; or - You provide VRS written consent from your survivor giving up claim to a benefit along with proof of your survivor's good health.

 Note: If you are divorced and VRS has an Approved Domestic Relations Order (ADRO) on file, your benefit must be paid as directed by the ADRO.
-For more information about attachments to retirement benefits, see Chapter 10-Receiving Retirement and Deferred Compensation Plan Payments.
+For more information about attachments to retirement benefits, see Chapter 12-Receiving Retirement and Deferred Compensation Plan Payments.